 Some of the items that were received for inclusion in the time capsule include photos from the past century.
 Former employees shared pictures of what Congress Hall looked like while they were teenagers working here for the summer.
 Other items were from guests, recounting memories from summers on the beach, Winter Wonderland, New Years’ celebrations, Easter Brunches, and Fourth of July Picnics.

 Amid the cocktail napkins and matchbooks lie heart-warming stories that stretch beyond a lifetime of memories.
 In September 2013, a guest named Megan Feeney shared the gender of her baby with her family in the Brown Room.
 The kitchen staff wrote “It’s a Boy” on some of the Blue Pig Cookies sold at Tommy’s Folly.
 A few months later, her son was born premature and spent the next seven months at the hospital.
 In June of 2016, the Feeneys took their very first family vacation with happy, healthy two and-a-half year-old boy.
 They chose Congress Hall for this special trip, where almost three years ago they gathered together in anticipation of the miracle they were about to welcome into the world.

 There are so many different pictures, different families, and different experiences that have happened at Congress Hall.
-A common thread stitches together the pieces that will be unearthed in 2066.
-Everyone who has contributed to the Time Capsule thus far thinks that Congress Hall is a pretty special place.
+A common thread stitches together the pieces that will be unearthed in 2066: everyone who has contributed to the Time Capsule thinks that this hotel is a pretty special place.
 It means enough for us to care about that generation that we have yet to know about, who will open up the Time Capsule in fifty years, knowing things about the world that we can only exist in the current generations' imagination.
 On Labor Day weekend, a half a century from now, they will come back to this place to honor us, knowing that we buried these memories for them. ✯